amoahjenise/the_linkup/README.md

 ## Search Functionality

-The search functionality in the LUUL React App allows users to search for linkup events based on specific criteria such as activity type, creator name, date/time, and payment option.
+The search functionality in the The Linkup React App allows users to search for linkup events based on specific criteria such as activity type, creator name, date/time, and payment option.
 This feature enhances user experience by enabling quick and efficient discovery of relevant linkup events.

 Implementation Details
 Client-Side Integration: